reframe-hpc/reframe/docs/tutorial_advanced.rst

 ----------------------------------

 There are cases when it is desirable to perform regression testing for an already built executable.
-In the following test we use simply the ``echo`` Bash shell command to print a random integer between specific lower and upper bounds:
+In the following test we use simply the ``echo`` Bash shell command to print a random integer between specific lower and upper bounds.
 Here is the full regression test:

 .. code-block:: console